Philips To Acquire RespirTech For Respiratory Care Device

 (Source: RespirTech)

-The company has conducted a number of clinical trials which have demonstrated improved self-reported results as measured by reduced hospital visits, lowered antibiotic use and subjective improved airway clearance experience, but has not yet received final FDA marketing clearance.
+The company has conducted a number of clinical trials which have demonstrated improved self-reported results as measured by reduced hospital visits, lowered antibiotic use, and subjective improved airway clearance experience but has not yet received final FDA marketing clearance.

-RespirTech has 210 employees, but their funding history or investor base isn’t known.
+RespirTech has 210 employees, but its funding history or investor base isn’t known.

 Acquisition Terms and Rationale